 ‘This is about men being men, as they see themselves, as we see ourselves, in response to disasters...
 In public we are strong and fearless and not affected, but the implication for many women is when we come home, we don’t cope at all’.
 (Tim Cartwright)

-At its simplest level, the GAD Pod Training modules educate emergency management personnel to refer women to the services and support they need in emergencies and after disasters; and to support men to access help in the community or the workplace.
-At deeper levels, it explores the ways girls and boys are brought up to fulfil expected roles and the ways this links to harmful behaviours after disasters and in emergency services organisations.
+The training also explores what causes the different experiences including: the ways girls and boys are brought up to fulfil expected roles and the ways this links to harmful behaviours after disasters and in emergency services organisations.

-The modules are based on research with Black Saturday survivors and health and community professionals who worked in fire-affected communities.
-It reflects reality rather than the myths we perpetuate about men as ‘protector’ and women as ‘protected’.
+The modules are based on research conducted over more than a decade, from Black Saturday survivors, and health and community professionals who worked in fire-affected communities in 2009 through to the long-term disaster research launched in 2019.
+It reflects reality rather than the myths we perpetuate about men as ‘protectors’ and women as ‘protected’.
+Three research projects released in 2018 and 2020 studied the experiences of LGBTIQA+ people in disasters.

 The training is unique in that other family violence training does not address the specific circumstances of the disaster or emergency context.
 As one local government organisation said: